Cage Fight with Bruce Thornton

 because in that spirit of localism, of, you know, I'm not bossed around by somebody I didn't choose.

-So that's an that shows that.
+So that's an that that shows that.

 I asked you a question at this point.
+So

-when you edited this, and we start with references to the Revolution, we go through the Civil War and then through the modern period.
+when you edited this and we start with references to the Revolution, we go through the Civil War and then through the modern period.
+We have all of these and

-The people you selected to participate all have different political views.
+the people you selected to participate all have different political views.
+It's a very diverse group.

-They, you know, there's
+They, you know, there's right, right.

-and some of them,
+And some of them,

 the majority of them, I should say, were in the military: a Wick Murray, a Bing West, a Ralph Peterson.